apache/trafficserver/doc/appendices/command-line/traffic_ctl.en.rst

 .. program:: traffic_ctl plugin
 .. option:: msg TAG DATA

     Send a message to plugins.
-All plugins that have hooked the :c:member:`TS_LIFECYCLE_MSG_HOOK` will receive a callback for that hook.
+All plugins that have hooked the :cpp:enumerator:`TSLifecycleHookID::TS_LIFECYCLE_MSG_HOOK` will receive a callback for that hook.
 The :arg:`TAG` and :arg:`DATA` will be available to the plugin hook processing.
+It is expected that plugins will use :arg:`TAG` to select relevant messages and determine the format of the :arg:`DATA`.

 Examples
 ========